bartman/clinvoice-rs/README.md

 ## Templates

+Invoices are generated using [Tera templates](https://github.com/Keats/tera), which has very similar syntax to Jinja2.
+The output can be anything, as long as it's text.
+Some examples would be text, HTML, LaTeX, or Markdown.

-Invoices are generated using Tera templates.
-Here is a simple example of a template:
+Here is a simple example of a LaTeX template, where everything between `{{` and `}}` is interpreted by Tera:

 ```latex
 \documentclass{article}